Preschool is such a fun age.

-If your preschooler is doing something that they are not supposed to be doing, try to distract them with something else.
+If your preschooler is doing something they are not supposed to, try to distract them with something else.

 Distraction is a vital parenting skill!

 If your child is upset because a parent is leaving, try to distract them with coloring as the parent leaves.
-If they are doing something naughty, try to redirect to more positive behavior.
+If they are doing something naughty, try redirecting them to more positive behavior.